Locoduino/ScheduleTable/README.md

 ## Emptying a schedule table

 All actions can be removed by using the empty method.
+The schedule table is stopped.

 ```C++
 myScheduleTable.empty();